9 Troubleshooting Tips for Breastfeeding

 There are many myths about breastfeeding.
 The most common ones Dr. Young hears are:

-These myths lead to self-doubt and can limit the opportunities new parents have to create their own experiences.
-Be aware of them, and you'll be better prepared to handle setbacks if they occur.
+These myths can lead to self-doubt and can limit the opportunities new parents have to create their own experiences.
+Every parent and every baby is different, with a different set of experiences.

 Develop Plans for Challenges

 Even experienced breastfeeders face challenges.
-Smooth sailing with the first child doesn’t mean there won’t be obstacles with the second.
-You can expect things to change from child to child.
+You might have a first child who breastfed easily but have a harder time with the second.
+Expect things to change from child to child.

 Risk factors for breastfeeding problems vary with each newborn and can even range for the parent based on different pregnancies.
-For example, one newborn may be tongue-tied, a condition where the tongue is anchored to the floor of the mouth, whereas their sibling may not be.
-A parent may have a normal pregnancy and delivery with the first child but experience severe anemia with a subsequent delivery.
+For example, a newborn may be tongue-tied, a condition where the tongue is anchored to the floor of the mouth and interferes with feeding.
+A parent may have an ordinary pregnancy and delivery with the first child but experience severe anemia (low red blood cells, which can cause extreme fatigue) with a subsequent delivery.
 "Both of these situations can affect breastfeeding," says Young.

-In addition to your regular healthcare provider (HCP) and your OBGYN, the importance of hospital lactation consultants cannot be overstated.
-In the early days, they can help establish one of the most important aspects of any breastfeeding experience: a good latch.
+In addition to your regular healthcare provider (HCP) and your OBGYN, hospital lactation consultants can be a valuable resource.
+These are medical professionals who provide expert help with breastfeeding.
+In the early days after birth, they can help establish one of the most important aspects of any breastfeeding experience: a good latch [when the baby attaches to the breast with its mouth].

 "They are also a wealth of knowledge in regard to any breastfeeding concern, including pumping and returning to work,” says Young.
 "Insurance companies are mostly covering lactation consultation services."

-Lactation consultants can provide feedback on where to find resources upon leaving the hospital, as well.
-Resources include Women, Infants, and Children (WIC) food assistance, pumps and equipment, and breastfeeding support groups like La Leche League, an organization aimed at providing information and encouragement that enables new parents to breastfeed.
-You may also find it helpful to keep track of feedings with a breastfeeding app or journal.
+Lactation consultants can provide feedback on where to find resources and supplies upon leaving the hospital, as well.
+Resources include Women, Infants, and Children (WIC) food assistance and breastfeeding support groups like La Leche League, an organization aimed at providing information and encouragement to enable new parents to breastfeed.

 Know What Nipple Pain Means

 Nipple pain is natural for a few seconds at first, as you get the hang of breastfeeding.
-But if it persists, it may indicate breast pump issues, thrush, a nipple blister—or, most likely, a bad latch.
-Sometimes, changing your position is enough to fix the latch and alleviate some of that discomfort.
-Some positions, like leaning backwards with your baby on top of you or lying on your side with your baby next to you, may come easier.
+But if it persists, it may indicate breast pump issues, thrush (a yeast infection), a nipple blister or, most likely, a bad latch.
+Sometimes, changing your position is enough to fix the latch and alleviate some discomfort.
+For example, you might try leaning backward with your baby on top of you or lying on your side with your baby next to you.
 Pillows and footrests can help you stay in certain positions.

-Other positions, like the football or the cross-cradle position, might require more practice.
+Other positions, like the “football” or the cross-cradle position [holding the baby beside you] might require more practice.
 Call your OBGYN or lactation consultant or visit the La Leche League website for more information on positions.
-A lactation consultant can also help you prepare and recommend potentially helpful aids, such as a nipple shield, if your nipples are flat or inverted.
+A lactation consultant can also help you prepare and recommend potentially helpful aids, such as a nipple shield if your nipples are flat or inverted.
 In the meantime, nipple creams may alleviate pain by helping the skin retain moisture.

 After you've expressed milk, medication and cold compacts can help reduce pain.
 Chills, high fever, and pus or blood in milk are all signs to call your HCP to discuss treatment.

 “It is extremely important to have a support system with any newborn, but especially with breastfeeding," says Young.
-She believes surrounding yourself with dedicated people will help you meet your breastfeeding goals.
+She believes surrounding yourself with dedicated people as much as possible can help you meet your breastfeeding goals.
 “I'm a firm believer that successful breastfeeding requires a team which includes medical professionals as well as a support system at home.
 The support system could include the new parent's mother, significant other, grandparent, friend, or coworker.”

 If you know a nursing parent, try these tips to help support them:

 “Donor milk sources range from certified centers where the milk is screened for viruses, bacteria, or exposure to toxic substances, to friends and family who have an oversupply,” says Young.
-The American Academy of Pediatrics advises against sharing breast milk informally—without its being screened or pasteurized—and cautions mothers not to buy it over the internet.
+The American Academy of Pediatrics advises against sharing breast milk informally (without its being screened or pasteurized) and cautions parents not to buy it over the internet.

 If your local hospital cannot direct you to milk resources, state and citywide milk banks are a great place to start.
 Those linked with the Human Milk Banking Association of North America have high standards for processing and screening.